Planning Your Visit

 Be prepared

-The northern part of Dartmoor is used by the military for its live firing practice.
-The Ministry of Defence has 3 range training areas, the boundaries are marked on the ground by a series of red and white posts.
+The northern part of Dartmoor is used by the military for live firing practice.
+The Ministry of Defence has three range training areas; the boundaries are marked on the ground by a series of red and white posts.

-The public has access to these moorland areas except when the ranges are in use for live firing.
+The public has access to these areas except when the ranges are in use for live firing.
 If you see a red flag flying by day or red lamps at night, do not enter the area as this means live firing is happening.
+Check before you go.

 Love Moor Life when you visit

-You can help to protect the wildlife and animals on Dartmoor by following the Ranger Code
+Protect wildlife and animals by following the Ranger Code

 Follow the Ranger Code